lvzxr/apb-reloaded/README.md

 > If you would like to have no login screen (character creation unavailable) then go to `APBGame/Config/DefaultEngine` and set both `Map` and `LocalMap` to `UIDistrict_DistrictSelect.apb` then save.

 > [!IMPORTANT]
-> If you are using the GC Off files and want to go and modify your outfits/character/vehicle then go to `Engine/Config/BaseEngine.ini`, set `TimeBetweenPurgingPendingKillObjects` to 60, restart the game and then once you're done designing set this back to 0 and restart your game again to continue having no stuttering during fights.
+> If you are using the GC Off files and want to go and modify your outfits/character/vehicle then go to `Engine/Config/BaseEngine.ini`, set `TimeBetweenPurgingPendingKillObjects` to `60`, restart the game and then once you're done designing set this back to `0` and restart your game again to continue having no stuttering during fights.

-> [!NOTE]
-> If you aren't already using them I recommend using the Emitters fix as it stops props such as AC Units, Gas Station Pumps and Car Spawners from emitting an ear piercing sound when standing near them after playing for a longer period of time.

 # Command Changes (If using localization)